Skip to main content

 Category of participants Country group 1 Country group 2 Country group 3

-The above are base rates per day of activity.
-Each NA will decide on exact base rates within the allowed ranges.
+The above are the allowed ranges for base rates per day of activity.
+Within these ranges, each National Agency will decide on the exact base rates for projects under their management, and will publish this information on its website.

-The base rate is payable up to the 14th day of activity.
-From the 15th day of activity, the payable rate will be equal to 70% of the base rate.
+The base rate is payable up to the 14th day of activity (including travel days).
+From the 15th day, the payable rate will be equal to 70% of the base rate.
 Payable rates will be rounded to the nearest whole Euro.

 Budget category - Inclusion support